AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_DPS/Configuring_Azure_IoT_DPS_integration_extension.md

 ## What happens next

-After you set up Azure DPS and connect your Azure DPS integration in Coiote DM, device provisioning and reprovisioning to the proper IoT hub are automated.
-You aren’t required to make any changes in Coiote DM.
+After you set up Azure DPS and connect your Azure DPS integration in {{ short_name }}, device provisioning and reprovisioning to the proper IoT hub are automated.
+You aren’t required to make any changes in {{ short_name }}.

 Importing and exporting devices, upgrading device firmware, and setting observations—all these operations happen at the level of individual hubs.
 The detailed instructions are provided in our [Azure IoT Hub documentation](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Device_operations/Overview/).